vikramIde/airgap-wallet/README.md

 ## Features

-- Portfolio Overview of accounts synced from AirGap Vault
+- Portfolio Overview of accounts synced from Bobo Vault
 - Communication with the Vault application over QR codes if installed on a second device or app switching if installed on the same device
 - Create transactions for all supported currencies like Aeternity, Ethereum, Bitcoin etc.
 - Broadcast signed transactions